Attribute recalling use cases and best practices

 We described how to pass respondent attributes from your website or with a survey link to Survicate here.

-Whereas in this article, you'll find ideas for how to use our attribute recalling in Website or in-product, Mobile and in Email or Shareable link surveys.
+Whereas in this article, you'll find ideas for how to use our attribute recalling in Website or in-product, Mobile and Email or Shareable link surveys.

 In both cases, you can edit the questions to include the following examples of attribute recalling.
 To include a respondent attribute in the question's text, use @ and start typing the attribute's name.